-The public key can be shared and is visible to other users in the network.
 The private key should be kept secret to the owner.
 Private keys without an associated recovery phrase cannot be recovered once they are lost.
 Private keys generated with a recovery phrase can be recovered.

 Public and private keys are generated by an algorithm and are unique to one another.
 Hedera currently supports the following key generation systems:

 The amount of HBAR (ℏ) and any other tokens created using the Hedera Token Service held by the account.
 An account can be created with a zero balance, however, it will eventually need hbars transferred to it from another account to interact with the Hedera APIs.
 You can purchase hbars here.